-The Space Guess Quest game explores the following ideas:
+The Space Guess Quest game explore the following main ideas:

 - Humans are exploring a wide variety of objects, like nebulas, galaxies, stars, and worlds throughout the universe (and now the universe even includes human-made spacecraft!) - Scientists often use visual clues to identify objects in space.